mercuryt/lib_rock_mechanism/README.md

 ## Getting Started

-Using this library will require implimenting three classes which must inherit from provided base classes: **BLOCK**, **AREA**, and **ACTOR** must inherit from baseBlock,  baseArea, and baseActor.
-Each of these has one or more methods which must be defined. **BLOCK must be declared before AREA.** For an example of method definitions which configure the library to behave much like Dwarf Fortress see the [Test Implimentation](https://github.com/mercuryt/lib_rock_mechanism/blob/master/test/testShared.h).
+Using this library will require implimenting three classes which must inherit from provided base classes: **DerivedBlock**, **DerivedArea**, and **DerivedActor** must inherit from BaseBlock,  BaseArea, and BaseActor.
+Each of these has one or more methods which must be defined. **DerivedBlock must be declared before DerivedArea.** For an example of method definitions which configure the library to behave much like Dwarf Fortress see the [Test Implimentation](https://github.com/mercuryt/lib_rock_mechanism/blob/master/test/testShared.h).
 Copying and editing that file is probably a good start twords your implimentation.

 <!-- CONTRIBUTING -->
 ## Contributing